 Here are those results:

-Over the last 2 years, CROSS has worked on twenty (20) different home rehab projects.
+Over the last 2 years, CRM has worked on twenty (20) different home rehab projects.
 Unlike some other rehab ministries, because of our experience and community support, we have rebuilt several homes from the ground up.

 All of the homeowners felt blessed by the witness of the teams that came to their home.
 They stated that they were non-judgmental, and gracious in every way.
 Ninety (90) percent of those who responded to our survey stated that their homes are drier, safer, and warmer.